 Atlas Roll-Off has years of experience in the industry and is a trusted distributor of construction gravel, as well as many other types of crushed stone aggregates.
 Construction gravel, or also known as construction aggregate, is a category of particulate materials that covers a broad range of sizes.
 Construction projects can used gravel that is aggregated with sand, crushed stone, slag or recycled concrete.
-We supply construction gravel to customers across the NYC area and our gravel delivery services are second to none.
+We supply all types gravel that can be used during construction projects to customers across the NYC area and our gravel delivery services are second to none.

 What is Construction Gravel?

 Aggregates are simply a component of composite materials and serve as a reinforcement to add strength to the overall composite material.
-Due to this benefit, it is very popular on construction sites.
+It is very popular on construction sites due to this simple benefit.
 Construction aggregate is commonly used as a base material under foundations, roads and railroads.
 This is due to the stability it provides for the workers to build upon.
 It is also a low-cost material to work with and binds well with concrete and asphalt, which are more expensive materials to work with.

 Construction Gravel Sources